ggandor/lightspeed.nvim/README.md

 lightspeed-config`.

 For customizing the highlight colors, see `:h lightspeed-highlight`.

-(Colorscheme authors: let your creativity fly, but please keep in mind that `LightspeedMaskedChar` should in any case be _much_ dimmer and less obtrusive than the labels.)
+(Colorscheme authors: let your creativity fly, but please keep on thing in mind, that is, `LightspeedMaskedChar` should in any case be _much_ dimmer and less obtrusive than the labels.)

 #### Notes

 * Lightspeed will not override your - or other plugins' - custom mappings, unless explicitly told so.
-If you, for any reason, would like to revert to the _native_ behaviour of certain keys, check `:h lightspeed-disable-default-mappings` (spoiler alert: `unmap`).
+If you, for any reason, would like to revert to the native behaviour of certain keys, that is, would not like to use some features of the plugin, check `:h lightspeed-disable-default-mappings` (spoiler alert:
+  `unmap`).

 * While the plugin is active, the actual cursor is down on the command line, but its position in the window is kept highlighted, using the attributes of the